 Difference #4: Hardware Required – The easiest option for installation which requires no extra hardware is the LIFX A19.
 You simply install them in the same manner as you would any other light bulb, but you get the benefits of a smart bulb when you use it with smartphone apps and devices.
 The Philips Hue requires a Hue Bridge in order to function properly.
 Although the Hue Bridge does not require extensive setup or maintenance, it is still an extra step and investment.

 Difference #5: Cost – While the costs are relatively the same, one Philips Hue light bulb is less expensive than one LIFX A19 light bulb.
-For a single bulb, the Philips Hue can be purchased for $49.99, whereas the LIFX A19 costs $59.99 per bulb.
+For a single bulb, the Philips Hue can be purchased for Out of stock, whereas the LIFX A19 costs $49.99 per bulb.

 Ultimately, the startup cost of the LIFX smart lights is cheaper.